czarek7711/hoot/README.md

 * Ristar - The Shooting Star
 * Rocket Knight Adventures
 * Rolling Thunder 2
-* Shining Force II: The Ancient Seal
-* Shining and the Darkness
 * Shinobi II: The Revenge of Shinobi
 * Shinobi III: Return of the Ninja Master
 * Socket [Time Dominator 1st]